VIDEO: How The U.S. And Iran Ratcheted Up Their Long-Running Feud

 The president doubled down on his "maximum pressure" campaign last year, imposing tough sanctions that have cut Iran's oil exports by about 80%.

 The conflict ratcheted up, as Iran hit back with a series of strikes against the U.S. and its allies in the region.
 And the two countries entered uncharted territory when Trump ordered a drone strike that killed a prominent Iranian military commander, Maj.
 Gen. Qassem Soleimani, on Jan.
-3. Iran then fired ballistic missiles at U.S. troops in neighboring Iraq.
+3. Iran then fired ballistic missiles at bases hosting U.S. troops in neighboring Iraq.

 In this video, NPR National Security Correspondent Greg Myre breaks down the conflict and explains what each side is trying to achieve.